frederickaplan/fdh/files/PART4/fdh-4-1.md

 Film : 100 years

+Acid paper : 50-60 years

 CD-Rom : 20 years

 #### Data preservation paradox

 As volume of data increases, lifetime of memory support decreases.

 #### Case Study : DNA storage

-Richard P. Feynman: "There's Plenty of Room at the Bottom”
+Richard P. Feynman: "There's Plenty of Room at the Bottom” (started the race for nanoscale projects)

 In June 2019, all 16 GB of Wikipedia have been encoded into synthetic DNA.

+Beyond simply storing, indexing may turn out to be a real problem.

+Active field: "DNA-of-things"

 #### Living archives

-All archives are like theatre play.
-They need to be perform for surviving.
+All archives are like theatre plays.
+They need to be performed in order to survive.

+A painting has more chances to survive when displayed and restored, rather than stored away in a basement.

+Transformation and reinterpretation is a consequence of not being forgotten.
+---

 ## Personal Data

 (Source Thouvenin et al 2020)

 ### Personal Data